nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The list is empty.
   Use case ends.

 * 2a.
-The given index is invalid.
+The to-be-deleted contact is invalid.
     * 2a1.
-System shows an error message prompting the user to enter a valid index.
+System shows an error message prompting the user to delete a valid contact.
       Use case resumes at step 1.

 ### **Use case: UC19 — Delete Wedding**